swisskyrepo/PayloadsAllTheThings/Account Takeover/mfa-bypass.md

 ### Response Manipulation

-In response if `"success":false`
+If response is `"success":false`
 Change it to `"success":true`

 ### Status Code Manipulation

 If Status Code is **4xx**
-Try to change it to **200 OK** and see if it bypass restrictions
+Try changing it to **200 OK** and see if it bypass restrictions

 ### 2FA Code Leakage in Response

-Check the response of the 2FA Code Triggering Request to see if the code is leaked.
+Check the response of the 2FA Code Triggering Request for leaked code.

 ### JS File Analysis